jraveryumich/EECS-351-Music-Transcriber/README.md

 # Music Transcriber

+_Updated on 4/14/2024_

 ### Overview
+This project was created as a final project for EECS 351 at the University of Michigan.
+The goal is to separate a song into multiple "stems" of vocals, drums, bass, and other.
+Then, the system will transcribe the stems into notation with the ultimate goal of creating sheet music.

-Uses [Hybrid Demucs](https://github.com/facebookresearch/demucs), a source separation model based on the U-Net convolutional network inspired by Wave U-Net.
+It uses [Hybrid Demucs](https://github.com/facebookresearch/demucs), a source separation model based on the U-Net convolutional network inspired by Wave U-Net.
 This project followed and expanded upon [this](https://github.com/pytorch/audio/blob/main/examples/tutorials/hybrid_demucs_tutorial.py) PyTorch tuturial.